-- HTML injection: In this hack, the application gets tricked into parsing html within the QR code, causing unintended appearance modifications.
-HTML (HyperText Markup Language) is used for formatting text on websites, so during our testing, we could do things such as change the color, size, and style of text inside of the application.
-(Figure 3) - SQL injection: In this attack, the application gets tricked into executing SQL (Structured Query Language) commands on a database.
-SQL can be used to insert and delete data inside of a database.
-With this attack, we were able to insert entries into the user's "scan history" database, which is a database that shows them all previous scan results from QR codes they have scanned.
-By putting an insert statement in the QR code, we were able to insert dozens of malicious websites directly into their scan history.
-(Figure 4) - Javascript injection: This hack only works for vulnerable web based QR code scanners, but the app gets tricked into executing JavaScript within the QR code.
-It is important to note that our research did not find an Androidbased device application published in the Google PlayStore that was vulnerable to this type of injection.
+- Javascript injection: This hack only works for vulnerable web based OR code scanners, but the app gets tricked into executing JavaScript within the QR code.
+It is important to note that our research did not find an Android-based device application published in the Google PlayStore that was vulnerable to this type of injection.
 Web-based scanners are less common but to prove the vulnerability is real, our researchers wrote a demo QR Code scanner that contained this vulnerability.
 This allowed us to change the HTML using JavaScript, causing drastic appearance changes.
-Future research will focus on investigating a spyware concept using Javascript injection. - Unsupported encoding modes: By standard, OR codes only support numeric, alphanumeric, kanji, and byte encoding modes.
-We created a few methods that allowed other types of characters (such as Unicode) to work inside of QR codes, but the OR code scanner must include support for it.
-We experimented with putting some of these Unicode symbols inside of the OR code to see scanning them would bring about if unintended behavior.
-This would allow us to bypass any input checking the QR code software was doing. - Special symbols: The collection of QR codes that we created didn't target any specific type of injection but included some symbols that had significance across a wide range of programming languages.
+Future research will focus on investigating a spyware concept using Javascript injection. - Unsupported encoding modes: By standard, QR codes only support numeric, alphanumeric, kanji, and byte encoding modes.
+We created a few methods that allowed other types of characters (such as Unicode) to work inside of QR codes, but the QR code scanner must include support for it.
+We experimented with putting some of these Unicode symbols inside of the QR code to see if scanning them would bring about unintended behavior.
+This would allow us to bypass any input checking the QR code software was doing.

+Special symbols: The collection of QR codes that we created didn't target any specific type of injection but included some symbols that had significance across a wide range of programming languages.
 This is the group of codes we used to test and prove that the above attacks that were possible.

-- Research included symbols that have significance in various languages.
-The basic testing methodology involved the following steps: - Feed QR codes into a sample of scanning applications and observe behavior - Determine if behavior was as expected or if abnormal or inappropriate actions took place - Once suspicious behavior was found, pass the application through reverse engineering and debugging tools - Analyze logs, decompile Java, and evaluate Java Virtual Machine (JVM) bytecode to pinpoint the issues and potential vulnerabilities - Craft more QR codes to exploit the vulnerabilities, once identified
+Research included symbols that have significance in various languages.
+The basic testing methodology involved the following steps:

+- Feed QR codes into a sample of scanning applications and observe behavior - Determine if behavior was as expected or if abnormal or inappropriate actions took place - Once suspicious behavior was found, pass the application through reverse engineering and debugging tools - Analyze logs, decompile Java, and evaluate Java Virtual Machine (JVM) bytecode to pinpoint the issues and potential vulnerabilities - Craft more QR codes to exploit the vulnerabilities, once identified